PokerStars Responsible Gaming

 Please note that all self-exclusions and time outs are irreversible for the duration of the specified time.

 - We offer seven day, 30 day, 60 day, and 120 day time out periods.
-You will not be able to play ring games, Sit & Go's or multi-table tournaments on PokerStars.net.
+You will not be able to play ring games, Sit & Go's or multi-table tournaments or any other type of game on PokerStars.net.
 Once your self-exclusion period is started, you will be asked to close all tables at which you're playing.
 Once you've done that, the time out or self-exclusion period will begin.
 You will be automatically unregistered from any tournament that begins during the time out and self-exclusion period.
 You will not receive any marketing emails or newsletters from PokerStars during your self-exclusion period.

 - 6-month self-exclusion.
 This is identical to the other time out periods, except that you will not be automatically reinstated.
 If you want to return to playing on PokerStars, you can email email@example.com any time after your self-exclusion period has passed.

 - Self-exclusions longer than 6 months, and permanent self-exclusions.
 If you wish to self-exclude yourself longer than 6 months, or permanently self-exclude yourself, please contact firstname.lastname@example.org.

 You may also wish to investigate GamBlock, a software application that limits a computer’s access to online gaming sites.